 If you have a cable-ready TV you must program it to recognize each of the active CATVision channels or you will not be able to see them all.
 Follow the instructions that came with your TV.

 Most TV's have a menu function accessible by using your original TV remote.
 Universal remotes often cannot perform this function.
-Typically, you will go to the main menu screen and select "auto-program" or "program" to allow your TV to recognize each of the active channels.
+Typically, you will go to the main menu screen and select "auto-program" or "program" or "channel scan" to allow your TV to recognize each of the active channels.

 If you are only receiving the lower channels, you may have to manually switch your television over from "antenna" or "broadcast" to "CATV" or "Cable."